Western Sahara Visa Information

 As for to how to get to Western Sahara, you have a few options.
 You can fly from the Spanish Canary Islands or from the Moroccan cities of Agadir or Casablanca.
 Alternatively, you can take a boat or the train, and if you want, you can travel by car or bus.

-Getting around is just as easy.
-The buses connect the larger cities, and they will stop whenever you ask for a stop.
+Getting around is quite simple.
+Buses connect the larger cities and they will stop whenever you ask.
 However, you must be very careful if you travel through Western Sahara by car.
 If the map shows you a long road and the distance to the nearest settlement is significant, make sure that you fill your gas tank.
-You don't want to run out of fuel on the way, and you may arrive at the town only to find out that it is just a small village with no gas station.
-You should refuel every time you come across a gas station, just to be on the safe side.
+You don't want to run out of fuel on the way, and you may arrive at the town only to find out that it doesn't have a gas station.
+When passing across the desert by car, you should refuel every time you come across a gas station, just to be on the safe side.
 If you travel independently, you should always have a survival kit in the trunk of your car or your backpack.
 The kit includes a torch, a lighter, a rope, a knife, a compass, an insulated blanket, and a first-aid kit.
 If something happens, the equipment can save your life.

 One of the most interesting and unique ways to travel through the desert is by camel.
 They are gentle creatures, but you must learn how to ride them with respect for them and their owners.

 Communication in Western Sahara can be tricky.
 The official language is Hassaniya Arabic, but you cannot understand it - even if you know Arabic.
 Note that English is used less frequently than French and Spanish.